micheldebree/micheldebree.nl/README.md

 ### 2005 - 2014: Projects for E-ID

-For E-ID, now ([DearNova](https://www.dearnova.nl)) I have been involved in some on-site projects aswell as starting up the software architecture and development pipeline on new in-house projects.
+For E-ID, now ([DearNova](https://www.dearnova.nl)) I have been involved in some on-site projects as well as starting up the software architecture and development pipeline on new in-house projects.
 The project I have been working the longest on, and has been my personal pet project, are the various incarnations of the public channel to the National Electronic Patient Dossier (EPD).
 More details